Karmaniac/Drag-and-Drop-JavaFX/README.md

-Made in IntelleJ with Maven
+Experimental grid-based drag and drop system made in JavaFX Project made on Maven Framework